Geonkick-Synthesizer/geonkick/README.md

 #### Road map

-Here are a list of planned milestones and issues opened for them, dates when will be started and finished.
+Here is a list of planned milestones and issues opened for them, dates when will be started and finished.

 Milestones: https://github.com/quamplex/geonkick/milestones